Understanding Anxiety and the Search for Relief

 1. TM Lowers Stress Hormones (Cortisol Reduction)

-Chronic anxiety often leads to elevated cortisol levels, which can cause mood instability, sleep disturbances, and increased heart rate.
+Chronic anxiety often leads to elevated cortisol levels, causing mood instability, sleep disturbances, and increased heart rate.

-• A 2019 study found that individuals practicing TM had lower cortisol levels than non-meditators.
+- A study published in the Journal of Clinical Psychology found that individuals practicing TM had lower cortisol levels than non-meditators.

 2. TM Enhances Brain Function & Emotional Control

-Neuroscientific research confirms that TM strengthens the prefrontal cortex, the brain region responsible for rational thinking and emotional stability.
+Neuroscientific research confirms that TM strengthens the prefrontal cortex, responsible for rational thinking and emotional stability.

-• TM also boosts serotonin and dopamine—the brain’s “happiness chemicals”—which help stabilize mood.
+- TM boosts serotonin and dopamine—the brain’s “happiness chemicals”—which help stabilize mood.

 3. TM Improves Sleep and Reduces Overthinking

-One of the leading causes of anxiety is sleep deprivation.
+Sleep deprivation is a leading cause of anxiety.
 TM helps regulate the nervous system and reduces hyperactivity in the amygdala (the brain’s fear-processing center).

-• Harvard Medical School research found that TM practitioners reported less difficulty falling asleep and fewer nighttime awakenings, which significantly reduced anxiety symptoms.
+- Harvard Medical School research found that TM practitioners reported less difficulty falling asleep and fewer nighttime awakenings, significantly reducing anxiety symptoms.

 Key Benefits of Transcendental Meditation for Anxiety